 Explore the moral psychology of Claire Obscur: Expedition 33’s ending.
 From grief theory to AI ethics, discover how the choice between Maelle and Verso raises profound questions about illusion, truth, and the value of sentient life.

-Slay the Princess and the Ethics of Narrative Control
+Slay the Princess and the Ethics of Narrative Control: Who Gets to Define the Monster?

 Assassin’s Creed Shadows and the Rise of Emotional Subtitles in Accessible Game Design